Rosa Lowinger: Career

 In the aftermath of the 2010 Haiti earthquake, Lowinger and paintings conservator Viviana Dominguez were hired by the Smithsonian Institution and Haiti Cultural Recovery Center to remove the three remaining murals of the collapsed Cathedral of Sainte Trinité in Port-au-Prince.
 These murals included the Last Supper murals by Philome Obin, the Procession to Cana by Préfète Duffaut and the Baptism of Christ by Castera Bazile.

-As a writer, Lowinger's most notable achievement is "Tropicana Nights: The Life and Times of the Legendary Cuban Nightclub", a non-fiction account of Cuba's celebrated 1950s nightclub.
+"Tropicana Nights: The Life and Times of the Legendary Cuban Nightclub" is a non-fiction account of Cuba's celebrated 1950s nightclub.
 Published in 2005, and co-authored by Ofelia Fox, widow of Tropicana's owner Martin Fox, Tropicana Nights is considered the definitive book on Havana's nightlife in the pre-Castro era and the source of much original material used in other books about the period.
 Lowinger's research on the Mafia's involvement in Havana's casinos has led to her being a lead source in The History Channel's Declassified:Godfathers of Havana.
 Lowinger is also author "The Encanto File", a play about blackmail in Miami that was produced at the Judith Anderson Theater by the Women's Project and Productions and numerous articles on contemporary Cuban art.

 Lowinger is an associate editor of the University of Pennsylvania's architectural conservation academic journal "Change Over Time" and wrote under the pseudonym of The Art Nurse on art blog c-monster.net's conservation question and answer section.

 She also reviews books for the web magazine Truthdig.com.